Updated: Jun 6

 I love how @GiuliaPucciEDU shared this takeaway from Rita Pierson’s “Every kid needs a champion” @TEDTalks

-Whiteboard collaborative drawings - You can do this with the Microsoft whiteboard app, the drawing features on nearpod or peardeck, or the site whiteboard.
+Whiteboard collaborative drawings - You can do this with the Microsoft Whiteboard app, the drawing features on nearpod or peardeck, or the site whiteboard.
 Fi and have students introduce themselves through drawing.
 You can share your screen so everyone can see each other’s drawings or keep them private.
 You can also have students play Pictionary in small groups using one of these tools.

 About me, a board using Buncee - Buncee has fantastic resources and templates, but one is the about me page that students can edit and fill in all about themselves.
-You can create one too to share with your students.
+You can create one to share with your students.

 Adobe Spark - With adobe spark, you can create a variety of activities to deliver content and to have your students create content.
 One such activity is creating an about me video.
-What is excellent about Adobe spark is that they walk you through the whole process.
+What is excellent about Adobe Spark is that they walk you through the whole process.
 Upload your pics and video clips.
 You can even add audio to your video to explain ideas and concepts!

 Flipgrid - This is a video tool you can share videos of yourself, and your students can send video responses.
 You can set up different prompts for your students to respond to, and they can reply to the prompt using video with the addition of text and emojis.
 Students enter a code and join a grid and respond to others.
 Very easy to set up, share, and record!
-Another fun fact for flipgrid is that you can record your screen or use a board and draw on it with your audio support in the background!
+Another fun fact about flipgrid is that you can record your screen or use a board and draw on it with your audio support in the background!